Engee documentation

 Conclusion

-In this example we have built a simulation of a bouncing ball and also looked at the possibilities of interacting with the modelling environment from Engee scripts.
-The bouncing ball is one of the simplest models that shows the Zeno phenomenon.
-Zeno behaviour is informally characterised by an infinite number of events occurring within a finite time interval for certain hybrid systems.
-When the ball loses energy in the bouncing ball model, a large number of collisions with the ground begin to occur in successively smaller time intervals.
-Consequently, the model experiences Zeno behaviour.
-Models with Zeno behaviour are not easy to simulate on a computer, but it is necessary to do so because they are found in many common and important engineering applications.
+Bouncing ball is one of the simplest models that shows the phenomenon of Zen.
+Zen behavior is informally characterized by an infinite number of events occurring over a finite period of time for certain hybrid systems.
+When the ball loses energy in the bouncing ball model, a large number of collisions with the ground begin to occur in successively shorter time intervals.
+Hence, the model experiences Zen behavior.
+Zen behavior models are not easy to simulate on a computer, but they are necessary because they are found in many common and important engineering applications.